Artemisia annua & artemisinin: history & research – Herbal D-tox 🍃 | Produits 100% naturels

 • Sensory Experience: Preparing and drinking herbal tea is a ritual in itself.
 It engages the senses: the sight of the infusing leaves, the sense of smell with the aromas that are released, and of course the taste.

 • Characteristic Taste (Bitterness): Artemisia annua is known for its pronounced bitterness.
-In traditional herbal medicine, bitterness is often sought after for its stimulating effects on digestion (see the section on well-being).
+In traditional herbal culture, bitterness is often associated with digestion (see the section on well-being).
 Drinking the herbal tea allows you to fully experience this taste.

-• Hydration: Drinking herbal tea contributes to daily hydration, which is essential for overall health.
+• Hydration: Drinking herbal tea contributes to daily hydration, which is part of general well-being.

 • Differentiated Extraction: Hot water extraction can solubilize certain compounds differently from a dry powder in a capsule, potentially offering a slightly distinct phytochemical profile.